Mylliah/holbertonschool-higher_level_programming/README.md

     - How to iterate over a dictionary
     - What is a lambda function
     - What are the map, reduce and filter functions

+## Project 6 : Python - Exceptions
+    - Why Python programming is awesome
+    - What’s the difference between errors and exceptions
+    - What are exceptions and how to use them
+    - When do we need to use exceptions
+    - How to correctly handle an exception
+    - What’s the purpose of catching exceptions
+    - How to raise a builtin exception
+    - When do we need to implement a clean-up action after an exception

+## Project 7 :
+    - Why Python programming is awesome
+    - What’s an interactive test
+    - Why tests are important
+    - How to write Docstrings to create tests
+    - How to write documentation for each module and function
+    - What are the basic option flags to create tests
+    - How to find edge cases